What is neurosurgery?

 What is the role of physical therapy after spine surgery?

-What are the ways to prevent head injuries?
+What are ways to prevent head injuries?

-How is cerebral hemorrhage treated?
+How is brain hemorrhage treated?

 What are the symptoms of spinal cord tumors?

-What is a slipped disc?
+What is a herniated disc?

-What are the causes of a herniated disc?
+What are the causes of herniated discs?

-What are the symptoms of slipped disc?
+What are the symptoms of a herniated disc?

 How is a herniated disc diagnosed?